 b.
 The Secretary-Treasurer shall be elected to a two-year term.
 The Secretary-Treasurer may not serve a consecutive term as Secretary-Treasurer.

 Section 3.
 Duties of the President.
 The President shall serve as the spokesperson for the Society and shall preside over the annual business meeting of the Society and the meetings of the Board.
 The President will see that all orders and resolutions of the Board are carried into effect.
 It shall be the duty of the President to attend all Board meetings and to see that the rules of order and decorum are properly enforced in all deliberations of the Society, to work with the Secretary-Treasurer to set the agenda for each Board meeting, and to execute all documents which may be required for the Society, unless the Board shall have expressly authorized some other person to perform such execution.
-The President shall oversee and take ultimate responsibility for an annual evaluation of the Executive Director.
+The President shall oversee and take ultimate responsibility for an annual evaluation of the Chief Executive Officer.
 The President shall serve as chair of the Board and shall set the agenda for the annual business meeting.
 The President shall serve as an ex-officio member of all committees and task forces and shall appoint members to fill vacancies on committees and task forces during his or her term as President.

 Section 4.
 Duties of the President-Elect.
 The President-Elect, in the absence of the President, shall perform the duties and exercise the powers of the President and will perform any other duties prescribed by the Board or the President.
 The President-Elect shall attend all Board meetings.
 The President-Elect shall serve as chair of the Nominating Committee.
 The President-Elect shall, in conjunction with committee and task force chairs, develop committee and task force objectives for the presidency year and review committee and task force member performance.
 The President-Elect shall appoint committee and task force members and chairs for their presidency year and present such appointments to the Board for approval.

 Section 5.
 Duties of the Secretary-Treasurer.
-The Secretary-Treasurer will attend all meetings of the Board and work with the Executive Director to record all proceedings.
+The Secretary-Treasurer will attend all meetings of the Board and work with the Chief Executive Officer to record all proceedings.
 The Secretary-Treasurer will give, or cause to be given, notice of all meetings of the Board for which notice may be required.
 It shall be the duty of the Secretary-Treasurer to serve as President in the absence of both the President and President-Elect.
 The Secretary-Treasurer, in conjunction with the President, shall be responsible for the agenda of the annual business meeting and meetings of the Board.
 The Secretary-Treasurer shall oversee the financial accounts and records of the Society.

 A financial report will be presented to the membership annually.
 Detailed financial reports may be provided to the Board for consideration during Board meetings upon the request of the Secretary-Treasurer.
 The Board may retain a certified accountant or financial consultant to review the financial records of the Society.